nemo0622/pokeemerald-expansion/README.md

 ## Future Development Plans

-TODO 11/30 - 12/1:
-- Implement Girlypop cheat codes
-    - Use Phaun's tierlists as guide! all girlypops and mothers
-- Update Wishing Well to fit new dex

 - ADD A FEW NEW POKéMON AND ABILITIES:
     - Add abilities: https://github.com/Pawkkie/Team-Aquas-Asset-Repo/wiki/Buffing-&-Adding-abilities
         - Scurry: Signature ability of Crocky, increases Evasiveness when sent out